membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

 A summary of the settings is available below.
 Most settings have a more detailed description and an example of the format required on the settings page itself.

+> NOTE: You *must* configure the SENDGRID_API_KEY setting or else you will have problems processing new signups.

 #### General
   * "SITE_NAME" - Name of the website.
   * "SITE_OWNER" - Name of the organisation running this website.